zelloptt/zello-channel-api/auth/README.md

 ## Channel API Authentication

-> __Note__: The following applies only to the Zello Friends & Family platform.
+> __Note__: The following applies only to the Zello Friends and Family platform.
 If you are using the Channel API with a Zello Work account, you should omit the `auth_token` property from your `logon` command.

 The Zello Channel API relies on the [JWT](https://jwt.io/introduction/) standard